MintuJohnsontj/HollywoodRecommenderSystem/README.md

 P(B) = prior probability of B; P(A) = prior probability of class A; P(B|A) = occurrence of predictor B given class A probability.

   Assuming Gaussian distribution will give rise to Gaussian Naive Bayes (GNB) or multinomial distribusion will give Multinomial Naive Bayes (MNB).

+### Continuous data for Multinomial NB
+ For continuous features, there are essentially two choices: discretization and continuous Naive Bayes.
+Discretization works by breaking the data into categorical values.
+The simplest discretization is uniform binning, which creates bins with fixed range.
+There are, of course, smarter and more complicated ways such as Recursive minimal entropy partitioning or SOM based partitioning.

 ## Model Evaluation
 ### AUC-ROC curve